decisionhub/documentation/docs/0-manage-organization.md

 An **organization** can contain multiple programs.
 Only **Organization Admins** can create and manage these programs.

-To add/remove your organization's admins, email us at support@decisionhuborg.
+To add/remove your organization's admins, email us at support@decisionhub.org.

 ## Create a program